What is NaNoWriMo? And How to Win in 2020

 “Novelists need a solid framework to the story,” says author C.S.
 Lakin.
 “Make sure your premise is compelling enough to deserve a full-length story.
 Otherwise, it's a waste of time.
 Get that one-sentence story concept nailed first, which clearly defines the protagonist and his goal.”

-6. Consider writing a chapter-by-chapter outline
+5. Consider writing a chapter-by-chapter outline

 Speculative fiction writers, this one's for you!
 “A lack of worldbuilding, continuity, or cause and effect are the biggest problems I encounter with NaNoWriMo manuscripts,” says Michael Rowley, the UK editor of Andy Weir's The Martian.
-“A little planning on backstory, geography, infrastructure, culture, specialist knowledge (e.g. police procedures for a crime novel), or working out the technology for a sci-fi novel, can go a long way.
-Having the basic story arc and plot worked out on paper can help with continuity issues further down the line."
+“A little planning on backstory, geography, culture, specialist knowledge, or working out the technology for a sci-fi novel can go a long way.”

 Get more tips from Michael Rowley on worldbuilding here.